Vyral/ryan-smith/_posts/2024-09-27-3-reasons-killeen-home-sales-collapse-and-how-to-prevent-it.md

 If an appraisal is low, an excellent real estate agent can fight for your home’s value by providing the appraiser and buyer with relevant information.
 While it’s not guaranteed to work every time, having an expert on your side increases your chances of a favorable outcome.

-If you have questions about selling your home in Killeen, [please contact me.](https://www.ryansmithhomes.com/contact) I’m here to help you manage the market and achieve a successful sale.
+If you have questions about selling your home, [please contact me.](https://www.ryansmithhomes.com/contact) I’m here to help you manage the market and achieve a successful sale.